Sheltered housing

 How do I apply?

-If you aren’t currently housed in a Hackney Housing property, you’ll need to make an application to go onto the housing register where you should indicate that you wish to apply for sheltered housing.
-This also includes if you’re currently housed with a Housing Association.
+If you are not currently housed in a Hackney Housing property, you’ll need to make an application to go on the housing register where you should indicate that you wish to apply for sheltered housing.
+This also includes if you’re currently housed with a housing association.

 If you already have a tenancy with Hackney Housing then you’ll just need to approach your neighbourhood office/housing officer or contact customer services and advise that you wish to apply for a transfer.